"This is the best machine learning course I've done. Worth every cent."

 I'm a complete beginner.
 Will this program be helpful for me?

-While we'll discuss many fundamental ideas behind machine learning, beginners will find the sessions go much faster than what's optimal for them.
+While we'll discuss many fundamental ideas behind Artificial Intelligence and Machine Learning, beginners will find the sessions go much faster than what's optimal for them.

 What does "lifetime access" mean?